 Parish Nurse Certification and Certificate Program Options

-Students enrolled in a parish nursing certificate program learn how to integrate health science and nursing science with religious beliefs.
-They also learn how to carry out the specific duties and functions of a parish nurse.
-These include conducting health screenings, teaching health education courses, assisting parishioners with lifestyle changes and providing preventive health education materials.
+Students enrolled in a parish nursing certificate program learn to integrate health science and nursing science with religious beliefs.
+They also learn how to carry out the specific duties and functions of a parish nurse, which may include conducting health screenings, teaching health education courses, assisting parishioners with lifestyle changes and providing preventive health education materials.

 Most parish nursing certificate programs are only open to RNs or individuals who have received a degree or diploma in nursing and have passed the licensing exam for nurses, the NCLEX-RN.
 Many schools also require incoming students to have at least two years of practical experience working as an RN before they can begin a parish nursing certificate program.